 Snails have been around for more than 500 million years, and have a complicated life cycle so snail farmers have to nurture them all year round.
 As a culinary delight and nutrition source, snails are a very adaptable ingredient, very high in protein and have a low environmental impact as livestock.

 Fresh raw snails have to be kept chilled at all times, and have a shelf-life of just one week.
 This is a world away from canned snails, which can last for years if the tin is unopened.
 But the flavour and texture of fresh snails makes it worth every effort.

-For more information on how to start breeding snails or start a snail farm, please head over here to buy a Guide to Snail Farming.
+For more information on how to start breeding snails or start a snail farm, check our one of kind Guide to Snail Farming.

 Read more interesting articles about snail farming: